-All of those options require you to start your journey to Magic Kingdom at the Transportation and Ticket Center and then to transfer onto either the monorail or ferry in order to get to the park.
+All of those options require you to start your journey to Magic Kingdom at the Transportation and Ticket Center, and then to transfer onto either the monorail or ferry to get to the park.

 Minnie Vans drop-off and pick-up near where the buses are located out in front of the park.